Geostartico/Trusted-list-browser/README.md

 ## External packages
 + Added react-tostify
-    + Used to manage on sreen notification, like request goes wrong or something like that
+    + Used to manage on screen notification, like request goes wrong or something like that
 + https://www.npmjs.com/package/allotment
     + Used to manage split view panel
 + test: https://create-react-app.dev/docs/running-tests/